 KUs,j deals with j-th defect-ultrasound interaction.

 Tn, US )/Tn, US are listed in Table IV.
 As AI changes is reversible, in our opinion, this effect deals with increase of on under US action.
 Following the empirical relation proposed by Ref.
 65, we assume that Eq.
 (11) is correct for complex point defect too.
 But in this case, r is the distance between complex component.
-According to suggested in Section IIIA model, USL leads to r variation and on change in line with Eq.
+According to the model suggested in Section IIIA, USL leads to r variation and on change in line with Eq.
 (15).
-In case of CDLR, AI change of donor (or/and acceptor) SSC is supplemental to variation of both coupling parameter and couple distance.
+In case of CDLR, AI change of donor (or/and acceptor) SSC is supplemental to variation of both the coupling parameter and the couple distance.
 But this effect is a single for base lifetime.

-On the other hand, every defect does not take part in AID effectively.
-If MAA and Md°nAA are total numbers of acoustically active (AA) and non-AA center, then using Eq (18) base lifetime in sample without and with USL can be expressed as
+On the other hand, not every defect does effectively take part in AID.
+If MAA and Md°nAA are the total numbers of acoustically active (AA) and non-AA center Eq (18) for t-1 under USL and without it takes the following shape

 (19)